ovh/docs/pages/web/hosting/ovhconfig_modify_system_runtime/guide.en-ie.md

 ## Instructions

-**Changing the configuration of your Web Hosting plan is a delicate procedure.** Any mistakes configuring it could make your website inaccessible as a result.
+**Changing the configuration of your Web Hosting plan is a delicate procedure.** Any mistakes configuring it could render your website inaccessible as a result.
 By learning more about the impact of making configuration changes, you can get a better understanding of the changes you will make.

-When you modify your Web Hosting plan’s configuration, you will change the configuration used by your website, too.
+When you modify your Web Hosting plan’s configuration, you will also change the configuration used by your website.
 Although our infrastructures offer a range of configuration types, you will need to ensure that the configuration type you have selected is compatible with your website.

 > [!warning]
 >
-> Before you start making any changes, please ensure that the changes you are about to make will not make your website inaccessible.
+> Before you start making any changes, please ensure that the changes you are about to make will not render your website inaccessible.
 If you have any doubts about what you need to do, or encounter any difficulties, we recommend contacting a specialist provider.
 We will not be able to assist you ourselves.
-You can find more information in the “Go further” section of this guide.
+You can find more information in the "Go further" section of this guide.
 >

-### Modify your Web Hosting plan’s configuration via the OVH Control Panel
+### Modify your Web Hosting plan’s configuration via the Control Panel

 #### Step 1: Access the Web Hosting plan’s configuration management.

 First of all, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, click `Web Hosting`{.action} in the services bar on the left-hand side, then select the Web Hosting plan concerned.
-Click on the `...`{.action} button, then select `Modify configuration`{.action}.
+Click on the `General information`{.action} tab.
+Next, click on the three dots, then, `Modify configuration`{.action}.

 ![hostingconfiguration](images/change-hosting-configuration-step1.png){.thumbnail}